-For children whose fathers are incarcerated (8,000 DC residents in over 100 prisons from here to California) displacement often has grave consequences.
-Contact may be lost, family structure weakened, and reintegration of released fathers made difficult indeed.
-Enter Hope House, whose dream is to reconnect fathers and kids.
-Through its programs, children regularly visit their fathers online, watch and listen to bedtime stories that dads record, participate in week-long camps behind bars (a model for camps in five states), and meet with others who are also struggling with the stress and stigma of having family members in prison.
-Writing workshops for kids and for dads in prison have resulted in the publication of three poetry books, and this year saw the introduction of a program for incarcerated mothers.
-The results are impressive: the Federal Bureau of Prisons has created new programs based on Hope House models, and the program continues to grow — expanding to 16 state and federal prisons.
-These families deserve all the hope your generosity can inspire.
+The impact of mass incarceration, and its affect on boys and men of color, makes Hope House’s work more pressing than ever.
+For children whose fathers are incarcerated – 5,000 DC residents in over 100 prisons from here to California – displacement has grave consequences.
+Contact may be lost, family structure weakened, and reintegration made difficult indeed.
+But through Hope House programs, children visit their fathers online, do homework with them as mentors, watch and listen to bedtime stories that dads record, participate in week-long camps behind bars (a model for camps in five states), and meet with others who struggle with the stigma of incarceration.
+Older kids participate in a college challenge as they seek out resources to support their college dreams.
+An antidote to despair, the program has expanded to 16 state and federal prisons.
 Think of the children.

 Headquarters: DC-Ward 4